HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Conclusion

 \section{Conclusion}

 This paper introduces HPIM, a novel memory-centric heterogeneous Processing-In-Memory accelerator designed to address the critical performance bottlenecks in single-batch LLM inference.
 HPIM integrates an HBM-PIM subsystem for weight-intensive GEMV operations and an SRAM-PIM subsystem for latency-critical attention computations.
 This hardware-aware partitioning, combined with a deep pipeline strategy, unlocks intra-token parallelism to directly mitigate the serial dependency inherent in autoregressive decoding.
-Compared to a state-of-the-art NVIDIA A100 GPU, HPIM achieves a peak speedup of up to $22.8\times$.
-Furthermore, HPIM outperforms other state-of-the-art PIM-based accelerators, showing a $1.50\times$ speedup over IANUS and up to $5.76\times$ higher throughput than CXL-PNM.
-These results validate that by embracing a heterogeneous, memory-centric design, HPIM provides a practical and high-performance path forward for accelerating LLM model inference.
+Compared to a state-of-the-art NVIDIA A100 GPU, HPIM achieves a peak speedup of up to $23.1\times$.
+Furthermore, HPIM outperforms other state-of-the-art PIM-based accelerators, showing up to $1.56\times$ speedup over IANUS and up to $4.88\times$ higher throughput than CXL-PNM.
+These results validate that by embracing a heterogeneous, memory-centric design, HPIM provides a practical and effective solution for accelerating LLM inference.